Decentralized trust between banks on Azure

 A popular concern for blockchain is the number of transactions that a blockchain can include within a preset amount of time.
 This scenario uses Proof-of-Authority where such scalability can be better managed than Proof-of-Work.
 In Proof-of-Authority–based networks, consensus participants are known and managed, making it more suitable for private blockchain for a consortium of organization that knows one another.
 Parameters such as average block time, transactions per minute and compute resource consumption can be easily monitored via the custom dashboard.
 Resources can then be adjusted accordingly based on scale requirements.

-For general guidance on designing scalable solutions, see the scalability checklist in the Azure Architecture Center.
+For general guidance on designing scalable solutions, see the performance efficiency checklist in the Azure Architecture Center.

 Azure Key Vault is used to easily store and manage the private keys of validators.
 The default deployment in this example creates a blockchain network that is accessible via the internet.
 For production scenario where a private network is desired, members can be connected to each other via VNet-to-VNet VPN gateway connections.
 The steps for configuring a VPN are included in the related resources section below.

 For general guidance on designing secure solutions, see the Azure Security Documentation.

 The Ethereum PoA blockchain can itself provide some degree of resilience as the validator nodes can be deployed in different regions.
 Azure has options for deployments in over 54 regions worldwide.
 A blockchain such as the one in this scenario provides unique and refreshing possibilities of cooperation to increase resilience.
 The resilience of the network is not just provided for by a single centralized party but all members of the consortium.
 A proof-of-authority–based blockchain allows network resilience to be even more planned and deliberate.